 Best Hatchet for Camping

 Have you ever read the survival novel called Hatchet by Gary Paulsen?
-Without giving away too much, it’s about a boy who’s plane crashes, and he is stranded in the wilderness.
+Without giving away too much, it’s about a boy whose plane crashes and he is stranded in the wilderness.
 The only thing he has to survive is a single hatchet that was given to him as a gift.
 It’s an incredible novel that speaks to anyone who has a love for the outdoors.
-More so, the hatchet is almost like a character, who helps the boy throughout out his time in the wild.
-And anyone who loves camping, can certainly benefit from having one of those tools in their gear.
+More so, the hatchet is almost like a character, who helps the boy throughout his time in the wild.
+And anyone who loves camping can certainly benefit from having a hatchet in their arsenal of outdoor gear.

-A hatchet is one of the most essential items that you’ll need in your outdoors arsenal.
+A hatchet is a great tool to have as part of your gear and can be used for multiple purposes while outdoors.
 Not only can this piece of equipment help you produce enough firewood to keep everyone warm as the evening breeze rolls through, but it can also help you set up camp and clear away any brush or debris that might be in your way.
 However, finding the best hatchet for camping can be a bit of a hassle.
-We’re here to help.
-Here is a list of the ten camping hatchets that we liked the best.
+But we have chopped through the options, done the research and listed the top ten hatchets on the market, and why these ten are the best of the best.

 - CAMILLUS LES STROUD